-When water level detectors are installed on single hold cargo ships other than bulk carriers subject to SOLAS II-1/25 or bulk carriers subject to SOLAS XII/12, the Performance Standards for water level detectors on bulk carriers and single hold cargo ships other than bulk carriers, annexed to IMO Resolution MSC.188(79) adopted on 3 December 2004 are to be applied, taking into account the following interpretations to the paragraphs of the Performance Standards, as applicable:
+When water level detectors are installed on single hold cargo ships other than bulk carriers subject to Regulation 25 of SOLAS Chapter II-1 as amended by IMO resolutions up to MSC.436(99) or bulk carriers subject to Regulation 12 of SOLAS Chapter XII as amended by IMO resolutions up to MSC.170(79), the Performance Standards for water level detectors on bulk carriers and single hold cargo ships other than bulk carriers, annexed to IMO Resolution MSC.188(79) adopted on 3 December 2004 are to be applied, taking into account the following interpretations to the paragraphs of the Performance Standards, as applicable:

 - 1. TL is to implement this interpretation and its referenced standards for equipment approval requests received on or after 1 October 2003.
 Equipment, for which equipment approval requests were received before 1 October 2003 and which may not fully comply with this interpretation and its referenced standards, may be installed until 31 December 2003 for compliance with SOLAS XII/12. - 2.
-This interpretation is implemented on ships contracted for construction on or after 1 January 2007. - 3.
+This interpretation is to be uniformly implemented on ships contracted for construction on or after 1 July 2022. - 3.
 The "contracted for construction" date means the date on which the contract to build the vessel is signed between the prospective owner and the shipbuilder.
-For further details regarding the date of "contract for construction", refer to TL- PR 29. - 4.
-Refer to IMO MSC/Circ.
-1176. - 5.
-This interpretation reflects that MSC.188(79) superseded and revoked MSC.145(77) and extended the application of the Performance Standards to include single hold cargo ships other than bulk carriers subject to compliance with SOLAS II-1/25, with no substantive change to the technical requirements of the Performance Standards.
-T
+For further details regarding the date of "contract for construction", refer to TL-PR 29. - 4.
+Refer to IMO MSC/Circ.1176. - 5.
+Rev.3 reflects that MSC.188(79) superseded and revoked MSC.145(77) and extended the application of the Performance Standards to include single hold cargo ships other than bulk carriers subject to compliance with SOLAS II-1/25, with no substantive change to the technical requirements of the Performance Standards.